-The 36 participants will be divided onto six project teams, each of 6 members.
-The project thematic areas are detailed below, however the specific problem statements will be dependent on the community challenges and needs.
+The 25 participants were divided into five project teams, each of 5 members.
+The project thematic areas are detailed below, as well as the challenges the teams set out to solve and what their developed solutions were.

 Each team started with an initial problem statement created by the Projects Lead and Communities Coordinators through their extensive prior qualitative research within the community and quantitative research.
 The team then went through one cycle of the IDDS design process - gathering information -> problem framing -> sketch modeling and collecting user feedback -> prototyping -> developing a business model.

 If you are interested in learning more or partnering with one of the teams, please reach out at firstname.lastname@example.org!

 Here are the five project thematic areas from the summit:

 Problem Statement: It was identified that Chamas in rural areas are more likely to not have a vision for investing their money and therefore the money sits idle and is not used for productive purposes.